 - Crown rot – Red crown rot fungus, or Phomopsis tuberivora, is a red to orange discoloration on the interior tissues of the plant.
 This hops plant disease results in uneven root growth, yellow leaves, and climbing stems lacking in lateral branching.

-- Mosaic virus – Another aphid borne disease is mosaic virus or hop mosaic virus, one of the most detrimental hops plant diseases.
+- Mosaic virus – Another aphid-borne disease is a mosaic virus or hop mosaic virus, one of the most detrimental hops plant diseases.
 This disease causes yellow and green leaf mottling between the leaf veins and overall stunted growth.